This article describes the Rapid Rollback process for disaster recovery.

 - A Rapid Rollback operation cannot be stopped or undone once started.
 Interrupting the rollback process could leave the target hardware in a non-bootable state.

-- To preserve system and backup integrity, the following files will not be modified by the Rapid Rollback utility.
+- To preserve system and backup integrity, the following files and registry entries will not be modified by the Rapid Rollback utility.
 If these files are missing from the target machine, Rapid Rollback will not restore them.

 - Software and firmware-based RAID configurations are unsupported.